Key points at a glance

 What changed

 HMRC introduced a split AER on 1 September 2025 to reflect higher electricity costs on the public network.
-From 1 December 2025, the home rate was reduced from 8p to 7p/mile; the public rate remains at 14p/mile.
+From 1 June 2026, the current rates are 7p/mile for home charging and 15p/mile for public charging.
 Employers can reimburse above the advisory rate if they can evidence higher costs per mile (for example, specific public tariffs).

 Who is affected